Migration data relevant for the COVID-19 pandemic

 b Since data are disaggregated by foreign-born, native-born and unknown, the percentages reflected here might be underestimates.

-Recent data from countries that are major recipients of remittances suggest a more nuanced trend.
-After an initial dip in the first half of 2020 (mostly in March and April), remittances appear to have rebounded to pre-COVID-19 rates and historical highs in several countries.
-For example, Pakistan – where remittances accounted for nearly 8 per cent of the GDP in 2019 – saw the highest amount of monthly remittances historically in July 2020 (State Bank of Pakistan, 2020).
-In countries such as Mexico, Egypt and Nepal, monthly remittances in the second and/or third quarters of 2020 increased to amounts higher than the previous year for the same period.
-Several factors could be behind this trend: Currency fluctuations paired with the effect of countries coming out of strict lockdowns – during which time usual household spending was limited and savings were higher – may have played an important role in the dip and rebound.
+Several factors could be behind this trend: currency fluctuations paired with the effect of countries coming out of strict lockdowns – during which time usual household spending was limited and savings were higher – may have played an important role in the dip and rebound.
 Emerging economies faced sharp currency depreciation in February-March 2020 whereas the currencies of advanced economies were generally strong during the same period.
 This may have led to the usual amount of remittances sent getting converted to higher amounts in the receiving countries.
-The financial behaviour of migrants in times of crises could also be a factor, with migrants sending lockdown savings to support their families in countries heavily affected by the COVID-19 outbreak, but also vice versa, with families supporting migrants in countries affected. .
-With several major remittance sending countries facing a second wave of COVID-19 in the last quarter of 2020, this upward trend in monthly remittances may change.
+The financial behaviour of migrants in times of crises could also be a factor, with migrants sending lockdown savings to support their families in countries heavily affected by the COVID-19 outbreak, but also vice versa, with families supporting migrants in countries affected.
+Additionally, migrants who returned to their countries of origin may also have transferred their savings through official channels before returning.

 Stranded Migrants and Return Migration

 Due to the travel restrictions and border closures imposed by governments globally, several migrants – including seasonal workers and international students – were stranded and unable to return to their countries of origin.
-As of 13 July 2020, IOM’s Return Task Force had identified at least 3 million stranded migrants (IOM, 2020b).
+As of 13 July 2020, IOM’s Return Task Force had identified at least 3 million stranded migrants (IOM, 2020).
 Of these, more than 1.2 million migrants were stranded in the IOM region of Middle East and North Africa (ibid.).

 Such exoduses of migrant workers – both international and internal migrants – have two main effects on the countries and places of origin: increased health vulnerabilities (Zenner and Wickramage, 2020) and socioeconomic pressure.
 In addition to the direct economic effects of lost remittances (see section above), studies show that international remittances from migrants to their families reduce child labour and keep children at school (ILO-UNICEF, 2020).
 With the projected loss of USD 109 billion in remittances due to COVID-19, more children are at risk of being forced into child labour.

 Income inequality and marginalization affect local patterns of COVID-19 prevalence.
 For instance, while positive cases have been recorded throughout New York, most confirmed cases were in areas with the lowest median incomes, despite the limited local availability of testing.
 This is likely due to structural factors linked to living and working conditions preventing people from applying basic prevention and mitigation measures.
-More than 35 per cent of the population in New York in 2018 were foreign-born and publicly available data from the New York City Department of Health and Mental Hygiene show that migrants are overrepresented in all but 1 of the 10 areas most affected by COVID-19 in the city (in terms of positive cases per 1000 residents).
+More than 35 per cent of the population in New York in 2018 were foreign-born and publicly available data from the New York City Department of Health and Mental Hygiene show that migrants were overrepresented in all but 1 of the 10 areas most affected by COVID-19 in the city (in terms of positive cases per 1000 residents).

-Forced migration or displacement by conflict and disasters
+Forced migration or displacement

 Migrant deaths and disappearances